Optimizing FlowCam's 'Distance to Nearest Neighbor' Setting

 FlowCam images showing single particle being segmented when "distance to nearest neighbor" setting is incorrect

 A straightforward way to perform method development is to save raw data files and use file processing mode to experiment with different DNN values and determine their effect on particle capture.
 DNN can be adjusted in the capture tab of the context settings menu.
-Once you’ve optimized DNN for your particular sample type, the context file can be saved for easy retrieval.
+If multiple particles are frequently being counted as a single particle, standard practice is to decrease the DNN value by 1 µm at a time until the problem is resolved.
+If fragmentation is present in the images, increase the DNN value by 1 µm at a time until the fragmentation is no longer present.
+Once you’ve optimized DNN for your particular sample type, the context file can be saved and applied to any future sample runs.

 Post Topics